 Genomic technology, DNA in forensics.
 Discussion of ethical issues involved in Genetic testing and screening; development and use of gene therapies.
-LO-4
+And 3rd generation sequencing (3)

 Balance of independent study and scheduled teaching activity

-Students will be guided by staff in their learning using a combination of private study (160 hours), interactive lectures (20 hours), novel investigative practicals (6 hours) and small group tutorials exploring realistic problems/case studies (14 hours).
-Preparation for assignments (25 h) will enable students to reinforce and expand their knowledge base and develop subject skills and competences.
+Students will be guided by staff in their learning using a combination of private study, interactive lectures, novel investigative practicals and small group tutorials exploring realistic problems/case studies.
+Preparation for assignments will enable students to reinforce and expand their knowledge base and develop subject skills and competences.
 They will be able to assess and reflect upon their understanding of the fundamental material through the completion of on-line quizzes.

 On completion of this module students’ provide an evaluation of how the module enabled them to develop skills such as information technology, organisational skills, team building, communication, time management and working under pressure.